alandromundo/freecodecamp-react-testimony-section/README.md

 # Testimonial Section

-This is a testimonial section built with React, CSS and some JavaScript.
+This is a responsive testimonial section built with React, CSS and some JavaScript.

 The reference to built this project was the testimonial section of freeCodeCamp, available to check out here: https://www.freecodecamp.org.